Bacteremia

 Symptoms of Bacteremia

 Usually, bacteremia that results from ordinary events, such as dental procedures, is temporary and causes no symptoms.
 Bacteremia that results from other conditions may cause fever.
-If people with bacteremia have fever, a rapid heart rate, shaking chills, low blood pressure, gastrointestinal symptoms (such as abdominal pain, nausea, vomiting, and diarrhea), rapid breathing, and/or become confused, they probably have sepsis or septic shock.
+If people with bacteremia have fever, a rapid heart rate, shaking chills, low blood pressure, gastrointestinal symptoms (such as abdominal pain, nausea, vomiting, and diarrhea), or rapid breathing, and/or become confused, they probably have sepsis or septic shock.

 Diagnosis of Bacteremia